sammyfort/mNotify-laravel/README.md

     $sender = new Notify();
     $sender->sendQuickSMS(['233205550368'],   'Thank you for registering on our website !');

-    return 'Message sent successfully';
+     return 'success';
   }

   /** you can also call the 'notify method'.
- * This approach will send the message to the authenticated user in your application.
+ * This method will send the sms to the authenticated user in your application.
  * So you don't need to pass a recipient.
 This must only be called on App\Models\User model.
  * NOTE: your model table must contain a 'phone' column.
 If doesn't, you may set a 'setMnotifyColumnForSMS()'
  * method in your User::class model to return the custom column where you store phone numbers. eg.@after